Mysore and Led Ashtanga Classes

 Tracie Fisher

 After teacher training I was still in search for something more in my yoga practice and Ashtanga was the missing piece.
 It was like someone turned on a light and opened a doorway all at the same time.
 I had felt dull, bored, and like I was on a plateau in my practice and in life in general.
 This practice is humbling and empowering.
-That light that came on was because I had began a quest of myself.
+That light that came on was because I had begun a quest of myself.
 I realized that because I was committed to doing the practice, I was learning more and new doors were opening.
-Honestly, it is like a big puzzle and each time I come to the mat I may discover a new piece that fits into my practice or maybe I put back a piece that is not working out and it could be just for that day or week.
+Honestly, Ashtanga is like a big puzzle and each time I come to the mat I may discover a new piece that fits into my practice.
+Sometimes I put back a piece that is not working out and it could be just for that day or week.
 This self-discovery, my Ashtanga practice, is my daily sacred time.
 Sometimes it is hard to just get started, but I know by experience that if I just begin, everything else will come.
 Come get started with us!

 Peace, love, and light